mvarga1989/Matej_Varga/content/teaching.md

 ## Students graduated or worked under my supervision
-I have been leading and supervising students in unique projects.
-I have had the pleasure of working with the following people:
+I have been supervising the following students in unique projects:
 - Philippe Bättig
 - [Colin Wallimann](https://www.linkedin.com/in/colin-wallimann/)
 - Nils Meier